lina-conti/cyk-earley/README.md

 # cyk-earley
+This is a university lab work for my Formal Grammar and Parsing course.

-University lab work implementing the CYK and Earley parsing algorithms
+I implemented the CYK and Earley algorithms for parsing context-free grammars.

+The task consisted in filling in a canvas provided by the teacher so that the program was able to create context-free grammars, correctly parse words according to those and print out the derivation tree if the analysis was successful.